bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 procedure I never encountered any problems involving data corruption or abrupt loss of connectivity.

-In addition, I have never come close to "bricking" any Seagate Central!

 The Seagate Central version of the boot loader (u-boot) has a feature where it automatically reverts to the previous version of firmware if it finds it is unable to successfully bootup the system after 4 consecutive